JHU-ACEL/trajdesign/index.md

 ## Syllabus
 The syllabus for the course can be found [here](./assets/pdf/syllabus.pdf).

+## Final Project
+This class will culminate with a final project that will allow students to explore topics of their interest and pursue potential research applications.
+Details on the final project can be found [here](./assets/pdf/final_project.pdf).

 ## Schedule

 | Week | Date   | Topics Covered                                   | Notes                       | Suggested Readings |